vicluong/maya-tools/README.md

 dau.DuplicateAroundDialog.show_dialog()
 ```

-This tool requires that users select two vertices along the same axis, which serve as the point of connection for the other duplicated meshes.
+This tool requires that users select two vertices that differ in value only along one axis, which additionally serve as the points of connection for the other duplicated meshes.

 After doing so, the UI requires that the user specify in what direction should the object rotate around and where should the centre of all these meshes be located.
 For example, the duplicated objects above utilised the UI to specify that the object should rotate around the y-axis and that the centre of these meshes should be in the negative x direction.

-Additionally, the user can specify the number of meshes that should be created and if the meshes should be connected at all.
+Users can then specify the number of meshes that should be created and if the meshes should be connected at all.

 ## Reload Modules